kokkos/kokkos-fft/docs/intro/building.rst

 -----------------

 KokkosFFT relies on quite basic functionalieis of Kokkos, and thus it is supposed to work with compilers used for `Kokkos <https://kokkos.org/kokkos-core-wiki/requirements.html>`_.
-However, we have not tested all the listed compilers there and recommend the following compilers for each device.
+However, we have not tested all the listed compilers there and thus recommend the following compilers which we use frequently for testing.
 * ``gcc 8.3.0+`` - CPUs
 * ``IntelLLVM 2023.0.0+`` - CPUs, Intel GPUs
 * ``nvcc 12.0.0+`` - NVIDIA GPUs